Black-owned Seattle coffee shop reacts to Starbucks bias training

-While Starbucks was closed Tuesday afternoon for anti-bias training, local black-owned coffee shops stayed open.
+While Starbucks was closed Tuesday afternoon for anti-bias training, black-owned coffee shops in Seattle stayed open.

 That included Café Avole in South Seattle.
 The coffee shop, owned by Solomon Dubie, specializes in Ethiopian specialty coffee.